-Under normal circumstances, a set of Alkaline D-cell batteries should last for about 350 hours of operational time.
+Under normal circumstances, a set of Alkaline D cell batteries should last in a PM3 or PM4 for about 350 hours of operational time, and about 200 hours of operational time in a PM5.
 If you find this is not the case, take the following steps:

 - Check your firmware version: On the Main Menu select More Options > Utilities > Product ID.
 Running the latest version of the firmware may extend the life of batteries, as newer firmware uses the microprocessor more efficiently.

 - Observe the performance monitor after rowing/skiing.
 The monitor should turn off within six minutes of the time you stop rowing (except when plugged into a computer, using PM4 racing, or during certain types of intervals).
 If it is not turning off within that timeframe, please contact Concept2 for assistance.